An in-depth guide on VCE Physics

 Tips and Tricks to Succeed in VCE Physics

-1. Don’t fall behind
+1. Do not fall behind

 Note-taking is an important skill for any VCE subject, but for Physics, you should take notes as you go to consolidate your understanding and set yourself up for success with notes for your reference sheet.
 By staying on track with content, you also have more time to apply your knowledge with practice questions.

-1. Practice, practice, practice
+2. Practice, practice, practice

-1. Make a mistake diary
+3. Make a mistake diary

 Keep track of all the mistakes you make throughout the year, whether those be from textbook questions, worksheets, and most importantly, VCAA exams.
 Review these mistakes alongside the marking guide, paying particular attention to the mark allocation for 3+ marker explanation-style questions.
-It may also be a good idea to colour-code or organise your mistakes based on Area of Study so you know which topics to review leading up to exams.

-1. Refer to the study design
+4. Refer to the study design

-A thorough understanding of the study design is critical to success in every subject.
-VCAA can only assess you on these concepts, so know what they are!
 For Physics, the study design is especially useful for constructing your reference sheet.
 Cross-check your reference sheet with the study design by colour-coding (yes, again) points based on the following criteria:

 • Included